Content Strategy

 Before you start to ramp up production, it’s worth asking: Can our systems even support more content?
 Without a solid foundation, even the best content strategy will start to wobble under pressure.

-Define what quality means
+Define what “quality content” means for your team

 If you want to maintain quality, you need to first agree what “quality” means for your team.
 As Tyler Hakes, Principal at Optimist, pointed out, “‘Quality’ is a terrible measurement because it’s subjective.
 Get clear on what that actually means in practice and what success looks like for the program and each individual project.”